 Astronomers have detected a heat wave the size of 10 Earth-sized planets spreading through the atmosphere of the gas giant, Jupiter.
 It reaches 2,400 meters per second away from the north pole of the planet.

-The heat wave appears to be the permanent auroras shining at Jupiter’s poles, which could provide additional energy to heat the gas giant to temperatures far beyond what we expect, and most likely, along with intense solar winds, is responsible for the rising heat wave.
+The heat wave appears to be the permanent auroras shining at Jupiter’s poles, which might provide additional energy to heat the gas giant to temperatures far beyond what we expect, and most likely, along with intense solar winds, is responsible for the rising heat wave.

 “Last year, we produced the first maps of Jupiter’s upper atmosphere able to identify the sources of the prevailing heat,” says astronomer James O’Donogh of the Japan Aerospace Exploration Agency (JAXA).
-“With these maps, we showed that Jupiter’s aurora borealis was a potential mechanism that could explain Jupiter’s temperatures.
+“With these maps, we showed that Jupiter’s aurora borealis was a potential mechanism that might explain Jupiter’s temperatures.
 This heat.

 Jupiter is known to be much farther from the Sun than Earth, nearly five times as far in reality.
 From that distance, it receives only 4% of the solar radiation that reaches Earth.